Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - Unity tutorials: UNDER CONSTRUCTION

-- If you already know how to use Unity, see our tutorial on [Creating AssetBundles](CreatingAssetBundles.md) for porPOIse.
+- [Creating AssetBundles](CreatingAssetBundles.md) for porPOIse: if you already know how to use create assets and use the Unity Editor, go through this tutorial to create your own AssetBundle, and you'll be off and running.

 .
 ## Original Documentation - ONLY if you want to set up your own porPOIse!!!